Member Login

 PROGRAM LENGTH:

-The formal program starts with a team meeting the evening of Friday, June 6th.
-The primary regattas of the program will be the Independence Day Regatta July 4th to 6th and the USRowing RowFest National Championships July 12th to 15th.
+The formal program starts with a team meeting the evening of Friday, June 5th.
+The primary regattas of the program will be the USRowing RowFest National Championships July 11th to 14th and the Independence Day Regatta July 24th to 26th.
 Based on boat performance and speed, a decision will be made about sending boats to the Canadian Henley in August.
 The NYAC runs a competitive program and the goal is to win races and medals at the summer regattas.

 PROGRAM PREREQUISITES: